March 28, 2021

 Documenting Everything Means Time Savings

-I actually joke with my new hires because they are actually helping motivate me to create documentation; their value lies there too!
+There is no doubt a time sink upfront.
+And it's difficult to do before you have a team.
+But the extra time is going to pay huge dividends going forward!
+I joke with my new hires because they are actually helping motivate me to create documentation; their value lies there too!

 So You Sold Yet?

+But do I have to do it?
+I imagine this is a question on a lot of people's minds.
+If your situation allows it, investing in someone to write your documentation for you is a viable option.
 Another trick is to write initial documentation and then give it to your team to maintain it.
 I do that.
-I'll eventually give them the keys and encourage them to keep it up to date and to create new documentation if it helps them.
+I'll eventually give them the keys and encourage them to keep it up to date and create new documentation if it helps them.